Stepper: History

-The Cobilt, which also traded abroad and had plants in Asia (Hong-Kong, Korea, etc.), in Europe was originally represented by a company called Advanced Semiconductor Materials (ASM) run by Arthur del Prado in Holland, who have founded the ASML in the mid of 1960s.
+The Cobilt, which also traded abroad and had plants in Hong-Kong, in Europe was originally represented by a company called Advanced Semiconductor Materials (ASM) run by Arthur del Prado in Holland, who have founded the ASML in the mid of 1960s.

 Around 1971 or so the Cobilt was acquired by Computervision, which had greatly automated Cobilt machine.

 1973: Perkin-Elmer had introduced Micralign projection aligner.
 It helped to decrease amount of defective chips that resulted in low yields and greatly boosted IC industry by helping to lower prices on chips.